rbisdorff/Digraph3/docSphinx/tutorial.rst

    Solving the seminal best choice recommendation problem

-Finally, our *Rubis* first choice recommendation (Lines 17 and 25) confirms, with the help of the initial and terminal kernels of digraph *g*, that alternatives *a6* and *a5* are potential first choice candidates and alternatives  *a3* and *a2* are potential last choice candidates.
+Finally, our *Rubis* choice recommendation (Lines 17 and 25 in :numref:`roy66V1A`) confirms, with the help of the initial and terminal kernels of digraph *g*, that alternatives *a6* and *a5* are potential first choice candidates and alternatives  *a3* and *a2* are potential last choice candidates.

 Following a seminar presentation in 2005 at the LAMSADE, where the author promoted our *Rubis* usage of the outranking kernels as suitable candidates for delivering choice recommendations [BIS-2005]_, a critical discussion started about the methodological requirement for a convincing best choice recommendation to be *internally stable* (pragmatic principle **P3**). *Denis Bouyssou* illustrated his doubts with the potential outranking digraph shown in :numref:`bouyssou2005`.